linode/docs/docs/email/clients/installing-roundcube-on-ubuntu-14-04.md

 >
 > Roundcube is not installed from a Debian software repository, so you cannot use `sudo apt-get upgrade` to update it.

-5. Press the **Y** key first followed by **ENTER** to confirm the update.
+5. Press the **Y** key followed by **ENTER** to confirm the update.
 A successful upgrade will print something similar to this in your Terminal:

         Upgrading from 1.1.3.
 Do you want to continue? (y/N) y